kappa7194/otp/README.md

 The tests vectors for the HOTP implementations are taken from [RFC 4226]'s [Appendix D].

-The tests vectors for the HOTP implementations are taken from [RFC 6238]'s [Appendix B].
+The tests vectors for the TOTP implementations are taken from [RFC 6238]'s [Appendix B].